About

 - Multi-tenant support via abstraction of streams which group topics

-- TLS support for all transport protocols (TCP, QUIC, HTTPS)
+- TLS support for all transport protocols (TCP, QUIC, WebSocket, HTTPS)

 - Optional server-side as well as client-side data encryption using AES-256-GCM